Navigation / Home / DNA Project / Name Index / Pictures / Stories / Obits / Generation 1 / Generation 3

 Generation 2

-2. JOHN BOATWRIGHT (BOTWRIGHT), JR (JOHN1) was born ca. 1635 in Fressingfield, Suffolk County, England, and died Bef.
-1704 in Virginia.
+2. JOHN BOTWRIGHT, JR. (JOHN2, Not Yet Determined1) was born 1635 in Cambridge, Cambridgeshire, England, and died Bef.
+1704 in New Kent County, Virginia.
 He married ELIZABETH in ca. 1676 in Virginia.
 She was born ca. 1646 in England, and died in Virginia.

 "Indenture" is a term from English Common Law which, in the 17th century, generally meant: "under contract".
 Indentured servants (or laborers under contract) were commonplace in Colonial Virginia during that period.
 Historians estimate that: